bennybp/BPModule/dox/filesystem.md

 - \b lib Some common data/library files
   - \b basis Basis sets for calculations
+  - \b examples Examples (for the user and for documentation)
   - \b systems Various systems useful for tests
 - \b dox The source files for the documentation
 - \b pulsar The main source directory for the Pulsar framework